namnh198/SecondBrain/01-DevNotes/nodejs-npm.md

 First, need to [install nvm](https://github.com/nvm-sh/nvm) to manage node version.

+> [!warning]+
-> [!warning] **For Mac M1 Chipset:** If you want to install Node.Js version ≤ 14, this’s not support the new chipset.
+> **For Mac M1 Chipset:** If you want to install Node.Js version ≤ 14, this’s not support the new chipset.
 To install, you must be install “Rosetta”

 > [!warning] Below commands are using for mostly Linux/MacOS users